connexcs/docs/docs/setup/settings/users.md

 7. Make sure you **`Save`** the Group with the new permissions.

     ![alt-text][group-perm]

-!!! tip "Example Read-Only Group"
-    A default group with Read-Only access would be configured with Defaul Permission of "Read", then enter nothering in the "Add Group Permission" table for it to apply to all Areas.

 ### Permissions Model
 The ConnexCS permissions model consists of two levels: